Homicide investigation launched after elderly woman found dead in Needham

 NEEDHAM, Mass.
 (WHDH) — Police in Needham launched a homicide investigation after officials said an elderly woman was found dead in her apartment late Wednesday night.

 Laura Shifrina, 81, was found dead at around 11 p.m. by her daughter.
 Norfolk District Attorney Michael Morrissey said Shifrina was suffering from “sharp trauma.”
-Shifrina, who is Russian and did not speak English, had lived in the public housing complex for elderly and disabled residents on Linden Street for about 15 years.
+Shifrina had lived in the public housing complex for elderly and disabled residents on Linden Street for about 15 years.

-“Her daughter had come over to do a well-being check and discovered her in the apartment,” said Morissey said.
+Friends said Shifrina worked as an engineer in Russia before she moved to America.
+She was part of the Massachusetts Club for Russian-Speaking Scientists.
+Neighbors said Shifrina was friendly but quiet and usually kept to herself.

+Friend Alexsandr Yufa said he contacted Shifrina’s family after she did not come to their club meeting on Wednesday.
+Shifrina’s daughter went to her mother’s apartment, where she found her dead.

 Police also spent several hours searching for Shifrina’s 2011 red Ford Fiesta, which they said was stolen from her home.
 Police said the car was recovered Thursday at around 1 p.m. on Dorchester Avenue in Boston.
 No one was inside the car when it was discovered.